DevlopRishi/Content-Scraper/readme.md

 # Content Scraper and Formatter

-A comprehensive tool to scrape and format content from websites, YouTube videos, and PDFs, specifically designed for collecting and formatting teachings.
+A comprehensive tool to scrape and format content from websites, YouTube videos, and PDFs, specifically designed for collecting and formatting information.

 ## Features